Extended Foster Care Explained

 Extended Care and Other Outcomes

-In the Child Trends study: 21-year-olds in extended care were two times less likely to become young parents versus their earlier-exiting peers.
+According to Child Trends, 21-year-olds in extended care were two times less likely to become young parents versus their earlier-exiting peers.

-In the Chapin Hall study: every year that they spent in extended care increased the chances that youth felt they had enough people to turn to for advice or emotional and tangible support, and reduced the likelihood that youth had been arrested by about 28%.
+Chapin Hall reported that every year individuals spent in extended care increased the chances that youth felt they had enough people to turn to for advice or emotional and tangible support.
+Each year in extended care also reduced the likelihood that youth had been arrested by about 28%.

-A study of California youth in foster care provides further evidence that providing supports until early adulthood may contribute to reducing the risk of juvenile justice involvement for young people.
+A study of California youth in foster care provides further evidence that providing support services until early adulthood may reduce the risk of juvenile justice involvement for young people.

 Extended Foster Care and Racial Equity

-The topic is deserving of further review, the research organization notes, and will require child welfare agencies to tailor their supports and services to accommodate the unique needs of young people and families of color at every turn.
+In addition, extended foster care may be an effective tool for reducing racial disparities in socioeconomic outcomes for young adults, according to Child Trends.
+This issue warrants further research and will require child welfare agencies to tailor their supports and services to accommodate the unique needs of young people and families of color at every turn.

 In addition to reviewing the resources below, consider subscribing to the Foundation’s Child Welfare newsletter to stay up-to-date with our blog posts, publications and data.